ramyajayaram/LLM-Studio/README.md

 3. **Train:** Paste some text (e.g., Shakespeare) into the training data area and click "Train Toy GPT Model".
 4. **Generate:** Once training is complete, click "Generate Text" to see the model's predictions.

----
-Built with ❤️ using AI Studio Build.